 Today is Epiphany, also known as Twelfthnight, or Three Kings Day.
 It’s the twelfth day of Christmas (you know from the song).
 Today we observe the visit of the three wise men to the newborn baby Jesus, bringing him gifts of gold, frankincense and myrrh.
 It is celebrated with church services, special treats and the blessing of the home for the coming year.
-Growing up, we looked forward to a visit from la Befana, the Italian lady who traditionally brought candy to children on the eve of Epiphany.

 Actually, we got our candy from our Great Aunt Ida.